 Exceptions will be made for graduating residents or for non-graduating students who are participating in Commencement as an usher, choir member, etc., or in some other official commencement activity, an intercollegiate athletic team obligation, or an academic requirement (e.g. law write-on).
 If your student is involved in any of the above activities, he/she must be listed on a roster submitted to Residence Life by the administrator or faculty member coordinating the activity.
 These rosters must be received in Residence Life by the last day of classes, and it is your student’s responsibility to confirm that he/she is on their group's list.

 - If your student is a non-graduating resident NOT participating in an APPROVED activity, your student is expected to check out no later than 48 hours after completing his/her last regularly scheduled exam.
-If extenuating circumstances prevent him/her from meeting this deadline your student must submit a written request to his/her Area Director for approval to remain in his/her room.
-These written requests must be received by the Area Director by the last day of classes.
+If extenuating circumstances prevent him/her from meeting this deadline your student must submit a written request to his/her Area Director or Assistant Director for approval to remain in his/her room.
+These written requests must be received by the Area Director or Assistant Director by the last day of classes.
 If approved, your student will be charged $20.00 for each day that he/she stays in his/her room after the 48 hour period.
 Residents approved to stay late will be billed for any appropriate charges.
-Your student’s Area Director will approve or deny the request as quickly as possible.
+Your student’s Area Director or Assistant Director will approve or deny the request as quickly as possible.

 - To insure a smooth check out, please be sure that your student follows the instructions listed in this document.